The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 This quite remarkable report, from Staten Island Hospital, New York, is possibly the first of such radical lung surgery in a person with CF for extensive lung damage.

 The report concerns a boy with CF born in 1935 who had a right pneumonectomy aged 14 years when severely ill and in virtual respiratory failure.
 After the operation he was said to be considerably improved with an “excellent” physical condition much helped by regular terramycin.
-Although he had a morning cough there were no added sounds in the remaining left lung (figure 11).
+Although he had a morning cough there were no added sounds in the remaining left lung (fig.9).

 There have been many subsequent reports of benefit from resection of severely affected parts of the lung in children with CF mostly with good results.
 At this time, in 1952, surgery was not recommended for non-CF bronchiectasis but the results in this and many subsequent reports are surprisingly good if the patient had cystic fibrosis.
 In this paper Milton Lloyd observed “the improved outlook achieved by better medical care demands our attitude to surgical therapy be re-examined”.